These projects reflect the evolution of technical experimentation and practitioner-led development over time.

 → View Football Crazy

-The project included both published research and real-world deployment, combining satellite broadband with secure VPN tunnelling to support operational environments where conventional options were either unavailable or cost prohibitive.
+The project combined research with real world implementation, integrating early satellite based internet services with encrypted VPN tunnelling to provide secure connectivity for operational environments where conventional communications were either unavailable or economically unviable.

-It represents an early example of decoupling connectivity from infrastructure, a principle that now underpins modern cloud networking and secure access models.
+Looking back, it demonstrated an early form of decoupling network connectivity from physical infrastructure, a principle that now underpins many modern cloud networking, Software Defined Wide Area Network (SD-WAN), and Zero Trust access architectures.

 → View Satellite VPN Implementation